 - Disabled defaults to Yes.
 When toggled to No: - Private Key Path: Path on server where to find the private key to use in PEM format.
-Path can reference \$ENV VARS. - Passphrase: Passphrase to use to decrypt private key.
+Path can reference \$ENV_VARS.

-- Certificate Path: Path on server where to find certificates to use in PEM format.
-Path can reference \$ENV\VARS. - CA Certificate Path: Path on server where to find CA certificates to use in PEM format.
-Path can reference \$ENV\VARS. - Authenticate Client (mutual auth): Require clients to present their certificates.
+- Passphrase: Passphrase to use to decrypt private key. - Certificate Path: Path on server where to find certificates to use in PEM format.
+Path can reference \$ENV_VARS. - CA Certificate Path: Path on server where to find CA certificates to use in PEM format.
+Path can reference \$ENV_VARS. - Authenticate Client (mutual auth): Require clients to present their certificates.
 Used to perform mutual authentication using SSL certs.
-Defaults to No. - Validate Client Certs: Require server to reject any connection which is not authorized with the list of supplied CAs.
+Defaults to No. When toggled to Yes - Common Name: Regex matching peer certificate subject common names allowed to connect.
+Defaults to . . - Validate Client Certs: Require server to reject any connection which is not authorized with the list of supplied CAs.
 Defaults to No.